Solve/Next

 • You make or influence long-horizon infrastructure, AI, or investment decisions—and you want a structured discipline for identifying which assumptions are still sound before the next commitment

-• You can see that a previous solution is becoming the constraint—in your own organisation, sector, or city—and you want the practice for naming and testing it
+• You can see that a previous solution is becoming the constraint—in your own organization, sector, or city—and you want the practice for naming and testing it

 • You are ready to work in live fieldwork conditions in a city where the assumptions of a major transition are visibly playing out